 Providing renewable energy is our business, and we contribute to securing renewable energy supply for society.
-This supports Sweden's11 goal of producing 100% renewable energy by 2040 and Norway's21 target to reduce total emissions towards 55% below 1990-levels by 2030.
+This supports Sweden's1) goal of producing 100% renewable energy by 2040 and Norway's2) target to reduce total emissions towards 55% below 1990-levels by 2030.
 Renewable energy is a priority area for Norway's and Sweden's enhanced climate policy efforts.

-1) &lt;a href="https://sweden.se/nature/energy-use-in-sweden/">https://sweden.se/nature/energy-use-in-sweden/
+^{1) &}lt;u>https://sweden.se/nature/energy-use-in-sweden/